primate-run/primate/CONTRIBUTING.md

 Primate is the universal web framework.
 To that end, it supports a multitude of frontends, backends, runtimes and databases.

-Primate is batteries included and all packages under the `@primate` namespace are officially supported.
+All packages under the `@primate` namespace are officially supported.

 ## Setup

-We recommend joining our Discord server at https://discord.gg/RSg4NNwM4f to coordinate development.
+We recommend joining our Discord server at https://primate.run/chat to coordinate development.

 Install pnpm as we use a monorepo for development with the `workspace` protocol